The Government Procurement Review: Portugal

 - Any legal entity, either public or private, specifically created to satisfy needs of a general public-interest nature, whose economic activity is not subject to the logic of market competition, namely because of its non-profit nature (or through not covering losses resulting from its activity); and that is mainly financed or controlled, or the majority of whose management or supervisory board members have been appointed, by the entities referred to above or by other bodies governed by public law.

 - Legal entities that are mainly financed or controlled, or the majority of whose management or supervisory board members have been appointed, by a body governed by public law.

-- Associations mainly financed or controlled by one or more bodies governed by public law or by one of the entities referred to in the previous two paragraphs, as long as it is mainly financed or controlled or the majority of the members of its board of directors or supervisory body are appointed, directly or indirectly, by such entities.
+- Associations mainly financed or controlled by one or more bodies governed by public law, or by one of the entities referred to in the previous two paragraphs, provided that it is mainly financed or controlled or the majority of the members of its board of directors or supervisory body are appointed, directly or indirectly, by such entities.

 The third category of contracting authorities is established in Article 7 of the PCC and is composed of entities operating in the utilities sectors (water, energy, transport and postal services) that fall within three subcategories: